cometbft/cometbft/docs/references/config/config.toml.md

 This ensures that uncommitted transactions have a chance to reach multiple validators and get committed by one of them.

-Setting this to `false` will stop the mempool from relaying transactions to other peers until they are included in a block.
-Only the peer you send the tx to will see it until it is included in a block.
+Setting this to `false` will stop the mempool from relaying transactions to other peers.
+Validators behind sentry nodes typically set this to `false`, as their sentry nodes take care of disseminating transactions to the rest of the network.

 ### mempool.wal_dir
 Mempool write-ahead log folder path.